hss01248/HttpUtilForJava/README.md

 # HttpUtil
-nice api  http request in pure java, a wapper of okhttp
+nice api for http request in pure java, a wapper of okhttp.